 Perhaps suffering could be looked upon differently.
 Maybe like a season, a passing phase.
-I don’t deserve suffering is a statement Nature does not understand and Why me is a question it does not answer.
+“I don’t deserve suffering” is a statement Nature does not understand and “Why me” is a question it does not answer.
 Therefore, if we truly wish to get past a sense of suffering, we’ll have to focus on some other dimension of it.
 Read more here.

 Your actions fill your day and your days make up your life.
 It’s as simple as that.
 Excessive or negative thinking, being lazy or a workaholic, these are just habits.
 I would say even being jealous is a habit, for, a jealous person will find one reason or another to repeatedly experience (and justify) this emotion.
 It’s remarkable how much of what we think and do is driven by our habits.
 Read more here.

-When you begin to accept that anything can happen to anyone, including you and I, another question starts to plague the mind: Why me?
-I get to hear so many terrible stories of suffering that you really are forced to question, what could have anyone done to deserve this in their lives?
-And whatever it was that they did, could it be not forgiven by nature or God or universe or whoever?
+Suffering from pain comes from always wanting things.
+When you begin to accept that anything can happen to anyone, including you and I, another question starts to plague the mind: “Why me?”
+I get to hear so many terrible stories of suffering that you really are forced to question what anyone could have done to deserve this in their lives?
+And whatever it was that they did, could it be not forgiven by nature or God or the universe or whoever?
 The truth is some questions just don’t have answers.
-Law of karma, of attraction, of manifestation, everything fails at times.
+The law of karma, of attraction, of manifestation, everything fails at times.
 We are only left with some theories, consolations and probabilities.
 Read more here.

-Why do good people suffer?
+If suffering is optional, why do good people suffer?